fouge/fouge.github.io/_posts/2020-12-14-leger-rust-wallet-1.md

 - Add RPC calls and extrinsics support.
 - Improve error handling: I need to rightfully design the returned errors so that developers can easily understand what's wrong and how to respond to any error occurring in the library.
 - Add providers (Cosmos or Algorand?).
 I contacted Ted, working on [Algoduino](https://algoduino.com/), a wallet for embedded devices to work with Algorand.
 We might end up joining our forces 💪.
-- Publish a fully working example for the nRF91 SoC would be great!
 - Write a new crate to handle private keys and signing (ed25519 and sr25519), using a secure element if possible.
 I don't currently have any compatible hardware though.
 - Write a new crate that implements `embedded_nal` for the nRF91. *Rust is eating the embedded world* 😄.